 At the International Bus Station Rahova in the south-west of Bucharest, get the bus to Traian, which stops in the town of Lisa where our project is.
 The bus leaves at 10am and 4pm on every day but Sunday.
 If the driver does not notice you are foreign and are going to Lisa, let him know, and he should make a point of remembering to stop at Lisa without you actively requesting it, then advise you to get off.

 Bricolage et projets de construction

 As the town of Lisa is a small town, everybody will be curious of you and want to know about you.
 There will be an opportunity to mix with the (emotional, loud talking but) friendly neighbours and towns people, and even get/buy various different food produce off them.

 You will get a glimpse of what Western Europe would have been like significantly more than 50 years ago, with many people mainly living off their land and using a horse and cart to get around.

 Many people find the houses, life style and properties here to be quite beautiful.

-It is a relaxed environment here, and ideally we like to leave helpers as much as possible to manage themselves, depending on the work.
+It is a relaxed environment here, and if there are no family members to supervise we can leave helpers to manage themselves, depending on the work.
 A lot of the time what work you do is dictated by how hot or wet the weather is, or what needs doing at the time.